srinu2003/Flutter-Lab/README.md

 The Student will be able to:

 * Implements Flutter Widgets und Layouts
-* Create Responsive UI Desigs and with Navigation in Flutter
+* Create Responsive UI Designs and with Navigation in Flutter
-* Create custom widgets for specifie Ul elements and alsis Apply styling using themes and custom styles
+* Create custom widgets for specific Ul elements and also Apply styling using themes and custom styles
-* Design a form with various input fields, along with validation and erros hanalling
+* Design a form with various input fields, along with validation and errors halting
 * Fetch data and write code fur unit Test for Ut components and also animation

 > [!NOTE]